Find Affordable College Courses

 In-state tuition fees for undergraduate students at East Georgia State College are $3,136 per year.

-You’ll be in good company if you decide to attend Atlanta Metropolitan State College.
-It ranked #4 on our 2023 Best Value Liberal Arts & Humanities Associate Degree Schools in Georgia list.
-Located in the city of Atlanta, AMSC is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Atlanta Metropolitan State College.
+The school came in at #4 on this year’s Best Value Liberal Arts & Humanities Associate Degree Schools in Georgia list.
+Located in the large city of Atlanta, AMSC is a public college with a small student population.

-Full Liberal Arts / Sciences & Humanities at Atlanta Metropolitan State College Report
+Read full report on Liberal Arts / Sciences & Humanities at Atlanta Metropolitan State College

-A rank of #5 on this year’s list means South Georgia State College is a great value for liberal arts / sciences and humanities students working on their associate degree.
-South Georgia State College is a small public school located in the remote town of Douglas.
+Out of the 17 schools in Georgia that were part of this year’s ranking, South Georgia State College landed the # 5 spot on the list.
+South Georgia State College is a small public school located in the town of Douglas.

 In-state tuition fees for undergraduate students at South Georgia State College are $3,310 per year.